 Now it’s time to look for solutions other than simply paying your federal and private student loans for the next ten years.

 Federal loan forgiveness is getting a lot of airtime.
-It seems to be a favorite topic for politicians, but there has been relatively little actual help delivered to those struggling with student loan debt.
+It seems to be a favorite topic lately, but the Student Loan Debt Relief Plan only includes loan forgiveness of up to $20,000.

 The upcoming interest rate increases signaled by the Federal Reserve are another issue.
-There are eight increases projected to happen through 2023, which could have a significant impact on student loan refinancing interest rates and the cost to borrow money.
+The Fed is expected to continue raising interest rates into 2023, which could have a significant impact on student loan refinancing interest rates and the cost to borrow money.
 This is something to keep in mind if you’ve been on the fence about the best time to refinance — there’s no time like the present.

 Let’s dive into strategies for paying off business school loans as quickly as possible.
 Each of these strategies can work independently, or you can combine options as opportunities arise.